-This “How to get of debt and stay of debt” article will explain several ways to pay off debt and live debt free.
+This article will explain several ways to get out of debt and live debt free.

 Getting out of debt and stay out of it can be a little hard to do.
 But if you control the way you spend your money, you can go a long way to getting out of it.
 However, you need to understand that not all debt is bad.

 The first step to take in order to get out of debt is to understand that there are two types of debt: a good and a bad debt.
 A good debt is a one that helps you to buy something that increases in value and generates income.
 For example, borrowing money to buy a house or investment property is considered a good debt, because it may increase in value and generate monthly rental income.

 On the other hand, a bad debt is one that does not earn you any income and is not tax deductible.
 A good example would be taking a personal loan for a holiday, or use a credit card to purchase a TV.
 So in order to get out of debt and live debt free, avoid bad debts at all cost.

 If you are ready to get out of debt, follow the steps below:

 1. Get A Part-time Job or Work Overtime to Get Out of Debt